 We live in the Adirondacks.
 We are often gone for a week at a time.
 We love camping and the truck camper seemed to fit our need to get into four wheel drive places in the wilderness.
 Plus being able to drop the camper and drive the truck away was attractive.

-Above: The dinette of the flatbed American Hero camper is in the rear so the Parsons back up and face the water when camping
+Above: The dinette of the flatbed camper is in the rear so the Parsons back up and face the water when camping

 TCM: The Northstar Freedom is a nice camper.
 What made you change to the Northstar American Hero flatbed camper?

 Dick: We needed more room, but we’re not crazy about slide-out model truck campers.
-The flat bed gives us the additional room and floor space without slides.
+A flatbed truck camper gives us the additional room and floor space without slides.
 Some of the people I’ve talked to who have owned slide-out truck campers have had problems, like the slide-out motors seizing up and having to crank the slide-out in by hand.

 Karen and I get into tight spaces while truck camping.
 Some of those places do not have room to put out a slide.
 We also felt more comfortable with a non-slide camper like the American Hero.
 The dinette is in the back, so when you back up and face the water you’ve got the big window to look at the lake.